Time and Technology in the Classic City: Walking through Addis Ababa’s Video Necessary change

 - Transportation: New systems are aligning local transport with international clocks.

-- Communications: Development in telecom infrastructure is linking the space.
+- Communications: Development in telecom infrastructure is bridging the gap.

-- Video Economy: Ethiopian startups are clocking into the global marketplace.
+- Tech Economy: Ethiopian startups are clocking into the global marketplace.

 Challenges and Opportunities

 The unpredictability of Ethiopian bureaucracy is the proverbial elephant in the room.
-Picture filing taxes just to find that you missed the deadline because your clock was set to Ethiopia Time, not Greenwich Mean Time.
-The corporate area faces these not obvious obstacles head-on.
+Imagine filing taxes just to discover that you missed the deadline because your clock was set to Ethiopia Time, not Greenwich Mean Time.
+The corporate area faces these nuanced challenges head-on.

 “Aligning local time with international business hours is like programming your DVR in two different eras—complex but not impossible,” remarks Amanuel Kebede, head of tech consultancy Hawassa Solutions.